 Why Does Withdrawal Happen?

 Because the body keeps adjusting the set point for homeostasis, the person needs larger quantities of the drug to obtain the same effects.
 This is called drug tolerance.
-When a person suddenly stops using the drug, the homeostasis that the body has developed is suddenly thrown off.
-The resulting imbalance leads to many physical and psychological symptoms which are known as withdrawal syndrome.
+When a person suddenly stops using the drug, the homeostasis that the body has developed is suddenly thrown off and forced to make a sudden adaptation to being without the drug.

 Let’s take the example of heavy drinkers.
 After prolonged or heavy alcohol use, the brain becomes accustomed to the continuous depressive effects of alcohol.
 Over time, the chemistry in the brain is adjusted to compensate for the effects of alcohol.
 Certain neurotransmitters in the brain are produced in larger quantities than normal.
 When alcohol is suddenly withdrawn, the chemistry in the brain needs to be readjusted again.
 During this period of change, the brain struggles to regulate vital functions like circulation and breathing.
 This can lead to dramatic and unpredictable changes in heart rate and blood pressure, creating a risk for serious medical complications like heart attack, stroke, and death.
 3